OUR marae

 Kearoa Marae

-- Kearoa: the whare tupuna
+- Kearoa – the whare tupuna (ancestral house)

-- Te Uira: the wharepuni
+- Te Uira – the wharepuni (sleeping quarters)

 History and Carvings

-- The painting of the rafters, which are named “ngā tuhituhi by Te Arawa”, was the work of Henare Taiamai.
+- The painting of the rafters, called ngā tuhituhi by Te Arawa, was completed by Henare Taiamai.

 Rongomaipapa Marae

-- Maruahangaroa: the whare tupuna
+- Maruahangaroa – the whare tupuna (ancestral house)

-- Hine te ata: the wharekai
+- Hine te Ata – the wharekai (dining hall)

-- A wharepuni
+- A wharepuni (sleeping quarters)

-Six trustees, half from Ngāti Kea Ngāti Tuara and half from the whānau, who oversee the marae.
-For inquiries, contact: secretary@rongomaipapa.com
+The marae is overseen by six trustees, with half from Ngāti Kea Ngāti Tuara and half from the whānau.
+For inquiries and bookings, email: secretary@rongomaipapa.com